DOUBLE CHOCOLATE BROWNIE CAKE

 TERI’S TIPS:

-- Optional add-ins: ½ cup chopped & toasted walnuts or almonds, 1 tbsp finely ground expresso beans, 1 oz brandy or cognac stirred in after blending.
+- Optional add-ins: ½ cup chopped & toasted walnuts or almonds, 1 tbsp finely ground expresso beans,

 - If using a high-speed blender, stir in the nut/seed butter with the dry ingredients to maintain the crunch.